ds300/android-capture/README.md

 - Take a screenshot directly to the clipboard:

   `npx android-capture image --copy`
-- Record a video to `./new-scroll-behaviour.mp4`
+- Record a video to `./new-scroll-behavior.mp4`

-  `npx android-capture video new-scroll-behaviour`
+  `npx android-capture video new-scroll-behavior`

 ## Usage